 Bushra, 24 years old.
-She was injured in abombing.
-Sha was taken care by Humanity & Inclusion. | © HI
+She was injured in a bombing and received care from Humanity & Inclusion. | © HI